How To Find A Lost Cat | What To Do If Your Kitty Runs Away From Home

 - Listen carefully.
 If your furry pal is trapped or just too scared to show itself, it still might respond to you verbally.

 - Don’t make the mistake of thinking the cat is nearby.
-Just because it doesn’t know its way around doesn’t mean it won’t try to hide all the way in another neighborhood.
+Just because it doesn’t know its way around doesn’t mean it won’t try to hide in another neighborhood.
 On the other hand, don’t rule out the possibility that’s it’s still in your home’s area.

 - Prepare to search after nightfall.
 Cats are nocturnal creatures.
 Chances are your pet will be more willing to be active and come out of hiding during nighttime.
 Arm yourself with a flashlight, unwashed clothes and your pet’s favorite cat toy.
 Look under cars and inside crawlspaces, as well as on high hiding spots.